 If you need to contact your Scout during the week, be sure to obtain the phone numbers of the Troop leadership with whom they are staying.
 Non-Verizon cell phones work best in camp.
 We discourage Scouts from using cell phones around camp other than as digital cameras, and many troops may have restrictions against their Scouts using them constantly for gaming or social media.
-For extreme emergencies, first try the Council office (415-454-1081) during weekday business hours, or the Camp Director, or the Camp Ranger's office (530-389-2427) where you can leave a message.
+For extreme emergencies, first try the Council office (415-454-1081) during weekday business hours, or the Camp Director (cell 510-378-0774) with whom you can leave a message.
 Incoming voicemail messages are left in the troop mailbox which may not be picked up until the following day.